mdn/browser-compat-data/docs/data-guidelines/index.md

 ## Behavioral subfeatures

 A behavioral subfeature records support for some facet, nuance, or evolution of a parent feature, where the behavior doesn't have a natural identifier (like CSS properties, API methods, or HTTP headers do).
+Due to the lack of a natural identifier, a behavioral subfeature must have a `description`.

 If a more specific guideline applies (such as [`secure_context_required`](./api.md#secure-context-required-secure_context_required)), follow that guideline instead of this one.